-I want to share my JEMCA with you (no, it’s not dangerous), five ways that have improved my overall happiness immensely.
+I want to share my JEMCA with you (no, it’s not dangerous), five ways of self care that have improved my quality of life.
 I hope that you can find them helpful as well.
 Also, who doesn’t love creating new words and acronyms.

 First things first, as in, let’s start with the J to my JEMCA, journalling.
 My first step of self-care.

 When I was a little girl, I found so much joy in writing in my diary.
 I loved writing about who I was currently in love with, where I spent my holidays, what new ways my brother found to tease me, but really mostly, who I was in love with.
 My diary was not always up-to-date then, considering I would turn to writing only every few months, while my loveships as a 8-year-old did not always last a whole week.
 Since someone had given me this cute little book that had a lock attached to it, I did feel the need to write something juicy before swallowing the key to that lock so no one would ever be able to open it.
 (Wait.. what?)

 I wasn’t as serious about personal development as I am now.

 Then, a few years ago (at least ten), I had the urge to write again.
 First, I bought a pocket calendar because I loved the structure of it.
 I would write an itinerary of my life: the places I would travel to, the people I would spend time with, and how often I ate noodles for dinner.

 Those calendar diaries are fun to read: I like discovering what I did on the 17th July seven years ago, and whether or not I actually did have noodles for dinner that day.
 It also helps if you ever have to apply for a visa, or want to claim travel in your tax return.
 I get that not everyone is into those sort of things.
 Slowly, but surely, I couldn’t fit everything I wanted to write about in my calendar diary, so I started journalling.